Startup Podcast Series 2: Get Better, Go Further

 Welcome to Series 2 of this Startup Podcast series.
-This second series with me Peter Harrington, explores key issues fitting within the theme of ‘Get Better, Go Further’.
-Learn from experts, receive top tips and discover invaluable information sources.
+This second series hosted by Peter Harrington, explores key issues fitting within the theme of ‘Get Better, Go Further’.
+Learn business lessons from experts, receive top tips and discover invaluable information sources.

-Like Series 1, all practical and theoretical information within this startup podcast is provided to help businesses survive and preferably thrive.
+Like Series 1 and Series 3 all practical and theoretical information within this startup podcast is provided to help businesses survive and preferably thrive.

 The theme ‘Get Better, Go Further’ has been chosen since successful start-ups can’t rely on being good at one thing.
 Ambitious entrepreneurs have to master many skills.
-This series focuses on key disciplines and provides critical advice, tips and ideas that will help move any business forwards.
+This series focuses on key disciplines and provides critical advice, tips and ideas that will help people to learn business skills that will move them forwards.

 Startup Podcast generates generous support

 Once more, thanks to the vision of LJ Silverman, this podcast is supported by LSE Generate, the Enterprise arm of the London School of Economics.
 And the SimVenture Team is backing the project too.

 And I’m delighted to confirm ‘Seajam Moths’ has very kindly agreed to sponsor this Series with their brilliant music.

 And then there are the 12,000+ people who tuned into Series 1.
 Thank you for being there, thank you for sharing and thank you for all startup podcast feedback.

 Get Better, Go Further – Startup Podcast Episode Content

 Fifteen episodes are included in Series 2 and all details are below.
 Episodes are available to download and stream from this site as well as BuzzSprout, Spotify and iTunes etc (see below).
 The first 2 Start-up podcasts in the series were first shared here on January 28th 2021.